fperiago/pinn_deeponet_for_beginners/README.md

 [Dataset](data/)

 ## Citation
+If you have followed this course, please cite it as:
 ```
 @book {gar26,
 	AUTHOR = {Garc\'{\i}a-Cervera, C. J. and Kessler, M. and Pedregal, P. and Periago, F.},